jeevithursks123-eng/Teeter/README.md

 A recreation of the classic Teeter game originally found on HTC devices like the Touch Diamond.
 This version preserves the original gameplay, levels, and physics for a nostalgic experience on modern Android devices.

 ---

-🎮 About the Game
+# 🎮 About the Game

 Teeter is a tilt-based maze game where you guide a metal ball through obstacles by tilting your device.
 The objective is simple: reach the goal without falling into holes.

 ---

-✨ Features
+# ✨ Features

 - Original level design (same as classic HTC version)
-- Physics-based tilt controls
+- Physics-based tilt control
 - Lightweight and offline
 - No ads, no distractions — just pure gameplay

 ---

-📦 Installation
+# 📦 Installation

 1. Download the APK from this repository
 2. On your Android device: